The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 \subsubsection{Definition and examples}

 \begin{definition} The \defn{graph of edge dependencies} of a framework $\fw=(\verts,E,\p)$, denoted \defn{$\ELD$} is the graph whose node set is $\nde(\fw)$, the set of non-degenerate edges of $\fw$, and where two edges $e,f\in \nde(\fw)$ are linked with an arc if for every $\dv\in \EDefoCone[\fw]$ we have $\dv_{e}=\dv_{f}$.
 In this case, we say that ${e}$ and ${f}$ are \defn{dependent}.
 In particular, $\{e,e\}$ is a loop of $\ELD$ for every $e\in \nde$.
 A set of edges is said to be dependent if all the edges it contains are pairwise dependent.
 For a polytope $\pol$, we abbreviate $\ELD[\pol]$ for the graph of edge dependencies of its framework $\fw(\pol)$.
 See \Cref{fig:Cube_and_SmallExamples} for some examples. \end{definition}

-Before listing properties of these graphs, we will give some examples of graphs of edge dependencies of polytopes.
-In particular, triangles and parallelograms will become building blocks for our later constructions.
+Before listing properties of these graphs, we give some examples of graphs of edge dependencies of polytopes.
+In particular, triangles and parallelograms will become building blocks for our constructions.

-\begin{example} If $\pol$ is a $2$-dimensional triangle, then there is only one cycle equation, which gives 2 linearly independent relations between 3 variables, so the space of solutions is of dimension $3 - 2 = 1$.
+\begin{example} If $\pol$ is a $2$-dimensional triangle, then there is only 1 cycle equation, which gives 2 linearly independent relations between 3 variables, so the space of solutions is of dimension $3 - 2 = 1$.
 This implies that the three edges of $\pol$ are pairwise dependent, that $\ELD[\pol]$ is the complete graph (with loops) on $\edges(\pol)$, and that $\pol$ is indecomposable, see \Cref{sfig:Triangle}.
 This example goes back to Gale's seminal abstract \cite{Gale1954}. \end{example}